Managing software in the datacenter is challenging and highly complex

 As always, the biggest risk is change: when something changes within the Oracle landscape all of these factors need to be assessed to quantify the potential impact.

 IBM licensing, with its component, product and bundle elements, is intensely complicated.
-For their most popular license metric, PVU, IBM’s licensing T&Cs (International Passport Advantage Agreement Section 1.14) state that end users are required to utilize ILMT, TAD4D or Bigfix to capture inventory data which is then used for evaluating licensing requirements.
+For their most popular license metric, PVU, IBM’s licensing terms and conditions (International Passport Advantage Agreement Section 1.14) state that end users are required to utilize ILMT, TAD4D or Bigfix to capture inventory data which is then used for evaluating licensing requirements.
 However, ILMT is notoriously difficult to manage and maintain from a resource, skills, time and cost perspective.
-Also ILMT has certain limitations all of which probably leaves you feeling as though your hands are tied.
+Also, ILMT has certain limitations all of which probably leaves you feeling as though your hands are tied.